wazo-platform/wazo-dird/README.md

 requests on "0.0.0.0".
 To change this behavior, create or edit the file `/etc/xivo-dird/conf.d/listen.yml`

-The wazopbx/xivo-dird-db image can be build using the following command:
+The wazopbx/xivo-dird-db image can be built using the following command:

     % docker build -f contribs/docker/Dockerfile-db -t wazopbx/xivo-dird-db .